Confidentiality and Proprietary Information

 Confidential or proprietary information may include, but is not necessarily limited to: information relating to customers; business plans, strategies, philosophies or dealings; information regarding officers or employees; financial information and plans; information regarding company disputes, litigation or compliance matters; any document marked “confidential”; any information that employees might reasonably expect to be regarded as confidential, such as personally identifiable information and/or medical records; and any information that has been provided to the company in confidence by any customer, supplier or other person.
-You should assume information about the company is private unless it has clearly been made public by an authorized representative of the company.
+You should assume information about the company or information about its customers, suppliers, or other associated third parties is private unless it has clearly been made public by an authorized representative of the company.

 With respect to federal and other public sector customers, laws and regulations applicable to ONE Gas’ government contracts business prohibit the unauthorized disclosure and receipt of non-public information, including pricing information and pricing estimates (i) prepared by or for use by a government agency for the purpose of evaluating a government contract bid or proposal (“Source Selection Information”) or (ii) submitted to the federal government by competitors or others as part of or in connection with a federal government contract bid or proposal (“Bid or Proposal Information”).